 Why should I join this Expedition?

-Rather than simply witnessing the Big 5 and other wildlife, along with the knowledge you will learn into the lives of predators and other endangered species this expedition really does offer the perfect once in a lifetime opportunity.
+Rather than simply witnessing the Big 5 and other wildlife, along with the knowledge you will learn into the lives of predators and other endangered species this course really does offer the perfect once in a lifetime opportunity.

-A huge array of cuisines are on the menu including western, African and Asian foods.
+A huge array of cuisines are on the menu including Western, African and Asian foods.